gig-tech/utils/README.md

 # utils
-Handy utilities making the life in the cloud easier for all of us.
+Handy utilities making our lives in the cloud easier for all of us.